-Title to the Power Plant will be placed in a partnership 7. or equivalent entity ("the Partnership") that IMCA and Duke Mulberry will form for that purpose.
-A subsidiary of IMCA will nold a general partnership interest in the entity owning the Power Plant assets.
-IMCA will enter into a net lease of 120 MW of the Plant's capacity for its own use.1 The balance of the Plant will be leased to Duke Mulberry, which will market its share of the Plant's capacity as a "merchant plant," that is, a power plant that sells electric capacity and energy in the open wholesale market.
-Duke Mulberry will take all investment, capital, and market risk associated with building and operating its merchant portion of the Plant.
-Such power sales may be for short or long periods, at market-based rates, under terms to be negotiated between Duke Mulberry and wholesale purchasers at various times in the future.
-In order to make any such sales, Duke Mulberry will have to sell its power at prices that potential wholesale purchasers deem advantageous for themselves and for their customers.
+8. Other than the New Smyrna Beach Utilities Commission's entitlement capacity, Duke New Smyrna will market the Plant's output as "merchant plant" capacity and energy in the open wholesale market.
+Such power sales may be for short or long periods, at market-based rates, under terms to be negotiated between Duke New Smyrna and wholesale purchasers at various times in the future.
+In order to make any such sales, Duke New Smyrna will have to sell its power at prices that potential wholesale purchasers deem advantageous for themselves and for their customers.
+Duke will take all investment, capital, and market risk associated with building and operating the Plant.

-B. Duke Mulberry will be certified as an Exempt Wholesale Generator pursuant to the Public Utility Holding Company Act.
-15 U.S.C.S. § 79z-5a (1994 & Supp.
+9. As a seller of wholesale electric capacity and energy in interstate commerce1, Duke New Smyrna will, for purposes of federal law, be a "public utility" subject to the regulatory jurisdiction of the FERC under the Federal Power Act.
+16 U.S.C.S. \$ 824(e)&(b)(1) (1994).
+Accordingly, Duke New Smyrna will file with the FERC a tariff and requisite application materials for the sale of the Power Plant's output at market-based rates.
+Duke New Smyrna will be certified as an Exempt Wholesale Generator pursuant to the Public Utility Holding Company Act.
+15 U.S.C.S. \$ 79z-5a (1994 & Supp.
 1997).
-As a seller of wholesale electric capacity and energy in interstate commerce2, Duke Mulberry will, for purposes of federal law, be a "public utility" subject to the regulatory jurisdiction of the FERC under the Federal Power Act.
-16 U.S.C.S. § 824(e)&(b)(1) (1994).
-Accordingly, Duke Mulberry will file with the FERC a tariff and requisite application materials for the sale of the Power Plant's output at market-based rates.
 Several other such facilities have obtained FERC's approval for market-based rates.
-See, e.g., Cataula Generating Company, L.P., 79 FERC §61,261 (1997).
+See, e.g., Cataula Generating Company, L.P., 79 FERC ¶61,261 (1997).